Monique Marie Chouraeshkenazi

 Chouraeshkenazi shaking hands with 22nd Secretary of the Air Force, Michael B. Donley at Kandahar Airfield, Afghanistan, November 27, 2010.

 Monique Marie Chouraeshkenazi (born November 6, 1983) is an American clinical neuropsychometrician, scientist, author, and professor.
-She currently serves as an associate professor of psychology, biopsychology, and cognitive psychology at American Military University (AMU).
-She has previously held the position of full professor and chairwoman of national security at the Daniel Morgan School of National Security (DMGS) in Washington, DC.
-She is also the founder and chief neuropsychometrician of the Chouraeshkenazi Group.
+She currently serves as a full-time professor at American Military University (AMU).
+Previously, she was an associate professor of psychology, biopsychology, and cognitive psychology at AMU.
+She has also held the position of full professor and chairwoman of national security at the Daniel Morgan School of National Security (DMGS) in Washington, DC.
+She is the founder and chief neuropsychometrician of the Chouraeshkenazi Group.

 In 2019, Chouraeshkenazi developed the nation's first "Ensuring Data Security" course at the George Washington University's Graduate School of Political Management in response to the Russian interference in the 2016 United States elections.
 Prior to this, she was an associate professor for the School of Security and Global Studies at American Military University.

 Knowledgeable in advanced scientific terrorism notations and homeland and national security methodologies, Chouraeshkenazi specializes in domestic extremism and global terrorism.